-If your oil filter housing is leaking on your N51, N52, N54, or N55 BMW engine, you need to take care of it ASAP, or it could lead to catastrophic failure.
-Here's how.
+If your oil filter housing is leaking on your N51, N52, N54, or N55 BMW engine, you need to take care of it as soon as possible.
+If it's left unattended, it is known to result in catastrophic failure.
+Rather than costly repairs, use this guide to save yourself immeasurable amounts of headache and money.

 Yes, you read that correctly.
 The reason this happens is pretty simple, actually.
 The design of the harmonic balancer/crank pulley assembly means the belt can only come off the crank pulley between the engine block and crank pulley itself as it's blocked from falling off the front by the harmonic balancer.
 The second issue is the crank pulley is very close to the engine block which allows for oil to drip onto the pulley and belt.
 If this happens it can cause the belt to slip off the pulley.
 If it slips off the pulley the belt will get wedged between the crank pulley and engine block, it will then get shredded, and then forced through the front crank seal.
 If this happens, the repair required to remove the shredded belt from inside the engine becomes astronomical compared to the cost just to replace the the leaking oil filter housing gasket.